The Pyx: Contemporary

 Lawrence Van Gelder of The New York Times was less laudatory, writing that "neither devotees of murder mysteries nor devotees of the occult... are likely to come away satisfied.
 Point the finger of guilt to a screenplay that tells less than enough about Christopher Plummer... and so much about Karen Black."
+The Atlanta Constitution's Gregory Jaynes was critical of the performances and summarized: "There is a very dull, labored style to this movie."
+Jean Dietrich of The Courier Journal similarly felt that the film's editing style was choppy, rendering it at times "incomprehensibly dull...
+The Pyx [is] a film whose qualities are high in slickness but low in suspense."